Pagure/pagure/doc/overview.rst

 Sends notifications to third party services using POST http requests.

-This is the second notifications system in pagure with `fedmsg <https://fedmsg.readthedocs.io/>`_.
+This is the second notifications system in Pagure with `fedmsg <https://fedmsg.readthedocs.io/>`_.
 These notifications are running on their own service to prevent blocking the main web application in case the third part service is timing-out or just being slow.

-The flow is: the main pagure server does an action, sends a message over redis, the web-hook server picks it up, build the query and performs the POST request to the specified URLs.
+The flow is: the main Pagure server does an action, sends a message over redis, the web-hook server picks it up, build the query and performs the POST request to the specified URLs.